 SECTION 1.
 CONTRACTS.
 Except as otherwise provided in these Bylaws, the Board of Directors may authorize any officer or officers, agent or agents to enter into any contract or execute and deliver any instrument in the name and on behalf of the Cooperative.
 Such grants of authority may be general or confined to specific instances in the sole discretion of the Board of Directors.

 SECTION 2.
-CHECKS, DRAFTS, ETC. All checks, drafts, or other orders for the payment of money, and to all notes, bonds, or other evidences of indebtedness issued in the name of the Cooperative shall be signed by such officer or officers, agent or agents, employee or employees of the Cooperative and in such manner as shall from time to time be determined by resolution of the Board of Directors.
+CHECKS, DRAFTS, ETC. All checks, drafts, or other physical and electronic orders for the payment of money, and to all notes, bonds, or other evidences of indebtedness issued in the name of the Cooperative shall be signed or authenticated by such officer or officers, agent or agents, employee or employees of the Cooperative and in such manner as shall from time to time be determined by resolution of the Board of Directors.

 SECTION 3.
 DEPOSITS.
 All funds of the Cooperative shall be deposited to the credit of the Cooperative in such bank or banks as the Board of Directors selects.